mverboom/build/BUILD.md

 git repository.
 The update will be stored back in the cache.
 If `B_GET` completes succesfully, a folder called `name` will be available with the repository content.

+This method has the following extra options:

+`-s`: Also get submodules for repository.

 * svn (subversion, status beta)